ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 ## Monitoring file shares
 {: #fs-manage-monitor}

 You can check the status and health states of your file share by using the console, the CLI, or the API.
-You can monitor the total throughput, the total IOPS, the number of mount targets, and capacity usage of your share over time in the {{site.data.keyword.cloud_notm}} console.
+You can monitor the total bandwidth, the total IOPS, the number of mount targets, and capacity usage of your share over time in the {{site.data.keyword.cloud_notm}} console.
 You can use {{site.data.keyword.atracker_full}} to configure how to route auditing events for file shares.
 You can also configure {{site.data.keyword.logs_routing_full_notm}} for handling logs.
 For more information, see [Monitoring file share health states, lifecycle status, and events](/docs/vpc?topic=vpc-fs-vpc-monitoring).

 During the beta release of regional shares, these metrics are not available in the Monitoring tab of the console.
 {: beta}

 File shares can be integrated with {{site.data.keyword.mon_full}} to gain operational visibility into the performance and health of your shares.
-In the Sysdig web UI you can view the throughput, IOPS, and capacity metrics in more detail, customize your dashboards, and set up alerts.
+In the Sysdig web UI you can view the bandwidth, IOPS, and capacity metrics in more detail, customize your dashboards, and set up alerts.
 For more information, see [Monitoring metrics for {{site.data.keyword.filestorage_vpc_short}}](/docs/vpc?topic=vpc-fs-vpc-monitoring-sysdig).

 ## Deleting file shares, accessor share bindings, and mount targets
 {: #delete-vpc-file-resources}